By Robert Forto

 In July, we moved to our new location and we regret that we haven’t had the time to have a grand opening celebration yet.
 Our new place is only about 70% remodeled due to the fact that through blood, sweat and tears we are doing the re-model ourselves and it is typically only on our days off.

-The 10 Elements of Culture as defined by Denver Dog Works
+The 10 Elements of Culture as defined by Alaska Dog Works

 Much can be said about what makes us the best dog training school in the country.
 A lot of that lies on our core values and principles of doing business.
 A lot lies in the education and training we received over the years, moreover this year with the work of some of the bet business branding experts in the country.
 Not only did this work allow use to identify our vision but, more importantly it allowed us to develop a culture for Denver Dog Works and soon to be a nationwide business network under the Dog Works Training Center brand.
 Each Thursday I will post an article about our culture and what sets us apart in a very competitive industry.

-The 10 Elements of Culture as defined by Denver Dog Works are:
+The 10 Elements of Culture as defined by Alaska Dog Works are:

 - Service Availability and Belief